- Hydronic heating

 Any HVAC professional knows that in order for a heating system to run efficiently it must be considered as a whole.
 Only when the individual components that generate, distribute and emit heat are fully coordinated, can the heating system function properly.
 So when a new boiler is installed, the distribution and heat emitters should be reviewed as well.
 Since radiators are still the most commonly used heat emitters, new radiators make the perfect renovation duo with a new boiler for the optimal functioning of the heating system.

-Especially in properly insulated buildings this is a great opportunity to switch to a low temperature heating system.
+Especially in properly insulated buildings an emergency boiler repair or replacement is a great opportunity to switch to a low temperature heating system.
 Low temperature heating significantly reduces energy consumption, which saves money and reduces emissions.
 That’s a win-win for the end user and the planet.
 Low temperature heating can also be installed in poorly insulated buildings.
 However, in this case, the radiator output must be increased to guarantee indoor climate comfort.

 Low temperature radiators

-As the overall success of a new heating system depends on good planning and a professional installation, HVAC planners and installers play a key role in the transition to low temperature heating.
+As the overall success of a new heating system depends on good planning and a professional installation, HVAC planners and installers play a key role in the transition to low temperature heating following an emergency boiler repair.
 Considering old radiators were designed for high system temperatures, this includes the switch to compatible heat emitters such as modern low temperature panel radiators or fan convectors.
 Thanks to modern heating technology, these provide the required heat output and ensure optimal indoor climate comfort.
 To easily calculate the heat output for any of our radiators, simply select it in our heat output calculator and enter the parameters applicable to your project.

 Want to learn more about the developments in heating technology?
 Contact us to receive a copy of our renovation brochure.